KatKmiotek/web_dev_classes/module-4/notes.md

 ## Wireframes

 - **Wireframes** are simple sketches or diagrams that show the basic structure of a web page.
-- They help you plan where things like menus, images, and buttons will go—without worrying about colors or details yet.
+- They help you plan where things like menus, images, and buttons will go—without worrying about colours or details yet.
 - Wireframes can be drawn on paper or created with digital tools.

 Example: